HideyukiJS/HideyukiJS/README.md

 ## 🎯 Focus Areas
 - Backend architecture and system design
 - Building APIs and scalable services
-- Learning advanced cloud and container technologies
+- Advanced cloud and container technologies

 ## ⚡ Interests
 - Solving algorithm and backend challenges
-- Experimenting with tech stacks and server-side development
+- Exploring new tech stacks and server-side development
-- Hobbies: gaming and exploring new technologies
+- Hobbies: gaming and technology experimentation